HimanshuMishra123/Jenkins-Zero-To-Herocopied/Pipeline Workflow in different Envs.md

 3. **Kubernetes Manifest Update**:
    - Update the Kubernetes deployment manifests (e.g., `deployment.yaml`) with the new image version.
    - Use a separate Git repository for manifests.
-   - Optionally, use Helm charts for deployment and update the `values.yaml` file.
+   - Optionally,you can  use Helm charts for deployment and update the `values.yaml` file in manifest repo.

 4. **Deployment to Development Environment**:
-   - Deploy the application to the development environment's Kubernetes cluster using tools like Argo CD.
+   - Deploy the application to the development environment's Kubernetes cluster using gitops tools like Argo CD, Flux, or Spinnaker.

 ### Branching Strategy
 - **Feature Branches**: Separate branches for new features or enhancements.
 - **Main Branch**: The branch where active development occurs, integrating changes from various feature branches.
 - **Release Branches**: Branches used to prepare for releases, containing stable and tested code.
 - **Hotfix Branches**: Special branches for critical fixes in production env.
+For example, if there's a critical bug in the iOS 15 release, a hotfix branch is created, and changes are merged into the main, feature, and release branches.

 ![image](https://github.com/user-attachments/assets/74462d87-0227-4638-a0fe-d99e2c08b6af)

 ### Promoting Code to Staging Environment
 1. **Feature to Main Branch**:
-   - After changes are verified in the development environment, they are merged into the main branch.
+   - After changes are verified in the development environment(feature branch), they are merged into the main branch.
    - A different Jenkins pipeline triggers, deploying the application to a staging environment.

 2. **Staging Environment**: